Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 So, why not join the fun – just head for Notting Hill for the August bank holiday weekend, and get ready for an amazing time.

 Notting Hill is located in West London in the borough of Kensington & Chelsea.

-Luckily, I have got you well and truly sorted with a recommendation: The Distillery!
+Luckily, we have got you well and truly sorted with a recommendation: The Distillery!

 This amazing distillery not only does fabulous gin tastings, but also has some pretty slick lodgings.

 Whether it’s to sleep off the last of the delicious gin, or you’re just looking for great accommodation close to the Notting Hill gate shops, cafes and restaurants – this is a pretty fab pick.

 You can find our complete guide to accommodation in Notting Hill here.

 Notting Hill is located in west London and is very easily accessible by public transport.